DT021/FinalProj/README.md

 feel it is important for users to know that this is a possible outcome and simply requires additional runs (and perhaps a bit of good luck).

+In the stocksData.py demonstration, it may be difficult to spot the user's point among the rest of the data, but we assure you that it is there.

 ## Useful Commands
-*Note: run all programs from the root directory with appropriate relative paths **Note: most programs and scripts are used for setup and are presented here in the order to be run for a new ground-up data set analysis; some stock ticker pulling commands have been omitted for brevity.
+Note: run all programs from the root directory with appropriate relative paths
+Note: most programs and scripts are used for setup and are presented here in the order to be run for a new ground-up data set analysis; some stock ticker pulling commands have been omitted for brevity.

-Setup Commands:
+### Setup Commands:

 python3 Setup/iterData.py
 	This command pulls specified stock data from the S&P 500 list of tickers into CSV files.